ana-damnjanovic/gamedevtvjam/README.md

-# gamedevtvjam
+# GameDev.Tv 2024 Game Jam Repo
-GameDev.Tv Jam 2024 repo
+The theme is "Last Stand"